Pupil Premium & Year 7 Catch-up Premium

 We recognise that some of our students, through no fault of their own, will find this more difficult than others.
 For some of these students, the school receives additional funding (the Pupil Premium Grant) and it is incumbent on the school to use this funding in a way that has a positive effect on the progress these students are making.

 The Pupil Premium Grant is given by the government to schools to improve achievement amongst these students.
 For each pupil who is eligible for free school meals, or who have been eligible for free school meals at any point in the last six years, the school receives £935.
-Schools receive an extra premium of £2,300 for pupils in local authority care, adopted from care (and the parent self-declares) or who were in care in the last year.
-Service children also receive an allocation of £300 if a parent is serving in the armed forces or has been in receipt of a service pension at any point in the last six years.
+Schools receive an extra premium of £1,900 for pupils in local authority care, adopted from care (and the parent self-declares) or who were in care in the last year.
+Service children also receive an allocation of £300 if a parent is serving in the armed forces or is in receipt of a service pension.

 The quality of every day teaching and learning is fundamental to improving achievement, and this will always remain at the heart of supporting all students.
 In addition, we have a very clear curriculum intent which is much broader than just lessons and better represents what this school believes is important (see below).

-Our school has invested in the ability to offer a wide range of supporting activities for all students (for example, our Student Support Team), but we also adopt the following specific support approach towards those students who qualify for the Pupil Premium Grant:
+Our school has invested in the ability to offer a wide range of supporting activities for all students (for example, our Well-being Team), but we also adopt the following specific support approach towards those students who qualify for the Pupil Premium Grant:

 - A heavy emphasis on praise and encouragement (for example, for their attitude to learning, attendance, progress)